-As this is a claims-based measure, CMS will calculate the measure outcome using Part A and Part B claims data that are received by Medicare for payment purposes.
+As this is a claims-based measure there is no action required by facilities to collect and submit data for this measure.
+CMS will calculate the measure outcome using Part A and Part B claims data that are received by Medicare for payment purposes.
 CMS will calculate this measure by linking Medicare fee-for-service (FFS) claims submitted by IPFs and subsequent outpatient providers for Medicare FFS IPF discharges.
 This approach requires no additional data collection or reporting by IPFs.
 Completion of this measure does not affect an IPF's payment determination.